merklefruit/SaaS4Devs/README.md

 - Add Launch section
 - Add What's Next section
 - Add a brief description to every book to motivate why I've chosen it
+- Add list of best newsletters to follow

 ---